rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/README.md

 # Installation

-You can use libraries in your `pom.xml` bu defining following dependencies:
+You can use libraries in your `pom.xml` by defining following dependencies:

 ```
 <dependency>